yorku-ease/Model-Driven-Epidemiology/AI-ASSISTED MODEL-DRIVEN EPIDEMIOLOGY/phase 2/README.md

 10. `quality_checks.json` - Phase 1 analyzer results
 11. `evaluation_report.json` - Quality metrics and gold-standard comparison (compartments, parameters, flows)

-### Generating the results summary (markdown)
+### Generating the results summary

-After running Phase 2 on multiple papers (e.g. all PDFs in `data/papers/`) with one or both providers (OpenAI and Gemini), you can aggregate the latest evaluation results into a single markdown report:
+After running Phase 2 on multiple papers (e.g. all PDFs in `data/papers/`) with one or both providers (OpenAI and Gemini), aggregate the latest evaluation results into a markdown report:

 ```bash
 python3 build_results_md.py
 ```

-This reads the most recent `evaluation_report.json` in each `reports/{disease}_llm_{openai|gemini}_{timestamp}/` folder, extracts precision/recall/F1 for compartments, parameters, and flows per disease and provider, and writes **`RESULTS_NEW_RUN.md`** with per-disease tables, averages, and an F1 summary table.
-Use it to compare runs or document results.
+The script reads the most recent `evaluation_report.json` in each `reports/{disease}_llm_{openai|gemini}_{timestamp}/` folder, extracts precision/recall/F1 for compartments, parameters, and flows per disease and provider, and writes **`RESULTS_REPORT.md`** with per-disease tables, averages, and an F1 summary.

 ## Setup